|

 • Appropriate privileges and immunities will be provided for government donor representatives working on cooperation projects; and

-• Measures will be put in place to ensure effective protection of sensitive information and intellectual property.
+• Measures will be put in place to ensure effective protection of sensitive information, research and intellectual property.